ZoSand/WinDevKit/README.md

 # Windows Development Kit

-WDK is a C++ Wrapper for the Windows API.
+WDK is a C++ Wrapper for the Windows API. <br>
-It is designed to be a simple OOP wrapper for the Windows API, and is not intended to be a full fledged framework.
+Although it provides helper functions, it is designed to be a simple OOP wrapper for the Windows API and is not intended to be a full-fledged framework.

 # Usage